 I don’t like anything to get in the way of camera reports being logged or referenced.

-So I was happy when I opened my email the other day and Josiah Morgan of Better Pictures had shared some templates he made that did just that.
+So I was happy when I opened my email the other day and Josiah Morgan had shared some templates he made that did just that.
 Apparently he shared my frustrations with traditional log sheets.

 Josiah said in the email:

 My frustration with old-style camera reports and camera log books has grown over the last few years so I finally just designed my own.
 Starting back in the spring of 2011 these designs have been used and refined on several tv shows, movie of the week projects, and commercials.

 The design of a camera report or log book may seem like a small thing, but as assistants we spend a lot of time recording important information and should be working with well designed forms.
 These designs have made it easier for me to keep good records, so I want to share these as widely as possible and hopefully help some other assistants.

 There are two templates – a camera report sheet and a camera log sheet – with different layouts and columns.
 Both templates are simple, clean, and straightforward, so whichever one you use will be entirely based on preference.